El1teWatermelonGames/GCM/README.md

 You can contact me at:

-Email - elitewatermelongames@gmail | Discord - Elite Watermelon Games #7199
+Email - elitewatermelongames@gmail.com | Discord - Elite Watermelon Games#7199